Refined moves for structure-preserving isomorphism of graph C*-algebras: Introduction

-The new moves we are presenting are in all cases but one rather small variations of moves that are already in the literature, changed slightly by an addition of sources to ensure that the moves leaving the graph $C^*$-algebra rather than its stabilization invariant.
-The one true innovation in the collection of moves is a complete rethinking of the concept of \textbf{in-splitting}.
+The first seven moves in \eqref{movelist} are honestly geometric, and in all cases but two rather small variations of moves that are already in the literature, changed slightly by an addition of sources to ensure that the moves leaving the graph $C^*$-algebra rather than its stabilization invariant.
+The one true innovation in this collection of moves is a complete rethinking of the concept of \emph{in-splitting}.
 The lack of symmetry between out- and insplitting in the setting of graph $C^*$-algebras was understood already in Bates and Pask's trailblazing paper \cite{tbdp:fega}, where they showed that whereas Williams' out-splitting can be transplanted to operator algebras in a way which does not change the graph $C^*$-algebra itself (or indeed, as we shall see, any other relevant structure), that is impossible for in-splitting which is only an invariant of the stabilization.
 But whereas this did not carry any further weight in \cite{tbdp:fega} or \cite{segrerapws:ccuggs}, as soon as one attempts to keep track of the $C^*$-algebras ``on the nose'', or of information stored in the gauge action, it becomes clear that the definition of in-splitting in \cite{tbdp:fega} is insufficient.

 The solution we present here is to replace the traditional in-splitting move by two new types of moves, called \IIIm\ and \IIIp.
 Here \IIIm\ is a rather innocuous variation of Williams' in-split allowing empty sets in the partition defining the in-splitting, thus introducing sources in a way that we shall see is \xyz{011}-invariant.
 The more restrictive \IIIp\ move specializes this to allow the passage between two graphs that result from two different in-splittings of the same graph \emph{having the same number of sets in their partition}.
 This, as we shall prove, preserves all relevant structure of the graph $C^*$-algebra and is hence \xyz{111}-invariant.